apache/iceberg/site/docs/spec.md

 For example, an `events` table with a timestamp column named `ts` that is partitioned by `ts_day=day(ts)` is queried by users with ranges over the timestamp column: `ts > X`.
 The inclusive projection is `ts_day >= day(X)`, which is used to select files that may have matching rows.
 Note that, in most cases, timestamps just before `X` will be included in the scan because the file contains rows that match the predicate and rows that do not match the predicate.

 Scan predicates are also used to filter data and delete files using column bounds and counts that are stored by field id in manifests.
-The same filter logic can be used for both data and delete files because both stored metrics of the rows either inserted or deleted.
+The same filter logic can be used for both data and delete files because both store metrics of the rows either inserted or deleted.
 If metrics show that a delete file has no rows that match a scan predicate, it may be ignored just as a data file would be ignored [2].

 Data files that match the query filter must be read by the scan.